 - Teamwork

-- Decision-making
+- Flexibility

 Degree Requirements

-- Admin or operations roles
+- Administrative or operations Positions

-- Professional certifications
+- Professional qualifications

 Required Qualifications

-Popular project management qualifications include:
+Relevant project management qualifications include:

 - PRINCE2® Foundation